Differentiate Quality of Experience Scheduling for Deep Learning Inferences with Docker Containers in the Cloud: Introduction

-In reality, not many companies could afford to collect their own datasets and train the models, big players, such as Amazon SageMaker~\cite{sagemaker}, provide pre-trained machine learning services of ready-made intelligence for targeted applications and workflows.
-A well-trained model could be directly obtained by loading a pre-trained one, however, deploying a model is still a computationally intensive task.
-The cloud providers, such as Microsoft Azure~\cite{azure} and Amazon Web Service~\cite{aws}, offer the resources, e.g. CPU and GPU, to host those models.
-In general, clients are charged by the resource levels that they occupied, for example, an a1.xlarge EC2 instance from Amazon Web Service contains 4 vCPUs and 8GB memory and is priced at \$0.1 per hour.
-A larger instance provides more resources and faster response to the users.
-From clients' perspective, they have to balance the budget from its own end and delivered quality of experiences on user's side (e.g. response time).
-The financial states of different developers are definitely varied.
-More importantly, different application usage scenarios lead to various quality of experiences (QoEs) requirements.
-For instance, in an autonomous vehicle (e.g. Waymo~\cite{waymo}), the system has to, immediately, react an object that suddenly appears in the front.
-Milliseconds delay may result in life loss; however, when unlocking the smartphones, users can tolerate a short delay, up to 1 second~\cite{delay}.
+Although deep learning algorithms empower many popular applications, obtaining a well-trained model is an intellectual challenge and time and resource-intensive task.
+In reality, few companies could afford to collect their datasets and train the models from scratch.
+Big players, such as Amazon SageMaker~\cite{sagemaker} and Azure Machine Learning~\cite{aml}, provide pre-trained machine learning services with a wide range of productive experiences to build and train learning models.
+The cloud service of ready-made intelligence makes those techniques practical for limited-budget companies.

-Without any constraints, the system should react users as soon as possible.
-When taking both budget and required QoEs into consideration, however, cloud providers fail to enable a QoEs option to be specified by their clients.
+While a well-trained model could be directly obtained by loading a pre-trained one, deploying a model is still a computationally intensive task.
+The cloud providers, such as Microsoft Azure~\cite{azure} and Amazon Web Service~\cite{aws}, offer the resources, e.g., CPU and GPU, to host those models.
+In general, clients are charged by the resource levels that they occupy.
+For example, an a1.xlarge EC2 instance from Amazon Web Service contains 4 vCPUs and 8GB memory and is priced at \$0.1 per hour.
+A larger instance provides more resources and a faster response to the users.
+Without any constraints, the cloud clients should provide their end-users the fastest-possible service.
+In practice, however, they have to balance the budget from its own end and deliver the quality of experiences (QoEs) on the user's side (e.g., response time).
+The developers have financial budgets to deploy their models.
+More importantly, different applications lead to various QoEs requirements.
+For instance, in an autonomous vehicle (e.g., Waymo~\cite{waymo}), the system has to immediately react to an object that suddenly appears in the front.
+Milliseconds delay may result in life loss; In an intrusion detection system~\cite{gamage2020deep}, any delayed response may lead to sensitive information leakage; however, when unlocking the smartphones, users can tolerate a short delay, up to 1 second~\cite{delay}.